At Medical Defense Society, we’re committed to protecting and respecting your privacy.

 Transferring your information outside of Europe

-As part of the services offered to you by MDS, the information which you provide to us may be transferred to countries outside the European Union (“EU”).
+As part of the services offered to you by Medical Defense Society, the information which you provide to us may be transferred to countries outside the European Union (“EU”).
 By way of example, this may happen if any of our servers are from time to time located in a country outside of the EU.
 These countries may not have similar data protection laws to the UK.
 By submitting your personal data, you’re agreeing to this transfer, storing or processing.
 If we transfer your information outside of the EU in this way, we will take steps to ensure that appropriate security measures are taken with the aim of ensuring that your privacy rights continue to be protected as outlined in this Policy.

 If you apply to Medical Defense Society while you are outside the EU, your information may be transferred outside the EU in order to provide you with those services.